Collect Legally Binding Signatures with ESIGN

 Statistical variables can be measured using measurement instruments, algorithms, or even human discretion.

-How we measure variables are called scale of measurements, and it affects the type of analytical techniques that can be used on the data, and conclusions that can be drawn from it.
-Measurement variables are categorized into four types, namely; nominal, ordinal, interval and ratio variables.
+How we measure variables is called scale of measurements, and it affects the type of analytical techniques that can be used on the data, and conclusions that can be drawn from it.
+Measurement variables are categorized into four types, namely; nominal, ordinal, interval, and ratio variables.

 Types of Measurement Variables